The Ocelot as a Pet: Everything you Need to Know

 On the other hand, you should know that, like most New World cats, the ocelot's feces have a distinct strong smell, as well as a highly damp texture.
 They are also prone to marking territory and can even do so in the places where they sleep.
 An ocelot at home will mimic this behavior too unless taught from a very young age.

 Talking about baby Ocelots, these tend to have infantile or juvenile behaviors for longer than most felines, as they will usually stay with their mother for longer, which is why separating a baby ocelot from its mother at a young age can be a huge mistake that can derive into behavioral problems.
 For one, a baby ocelot craves for a lot of attention.
-If they do not payed attention to, they will emit a loud noise, as if they were throwing a tantrum until their mother pays attention to them.
+If they are not paid attention to, they will emit a loud noise, as if they were throwing a tantrum until their mother pays attention to them.

 Ocelots in heat also have several behaviors that do not favor keeping them as pets.
 Female ocelots in heat produce a constant growl and will try to rub their scent against any object they find in their way, their calls, as you can imagine, are much louder than those made by common female cats.
 On the other hand, once male ocelots have mated, they may be less affectionate with people.

 All in all, the ocelot's behavior makes it very dependent from their owner, which is why a potential ocelot carer will have to be highly committed to an ocelot's care, as we'll comment further on.
+Additionally, their natural instincts can make them unpredictable, which requires a thorough understanding of their needs and behaviors to ensure their well-being.

 The ocelot's diet